btcpayserver/btcpayserver-doc/docs/Deployment/RPi4.md

 The newly released **Raspberry Pi 4** is currently the best low-cost single-board computer available.
 You can **use a Raspberry Pi 4 to run your BTCPay Server** at home for around $150 worth of parts, described below.

 # Quickstart
-Already have a Raspberry Pi 4B with at least 4GB memory, a 1 TB USB 3.0 SSD and a 16GB or greater SD card?
+Already have a Raspberry Pi 4B with the following specs?
+	- 4GB memory
+	- 1TB USB 3.0 SSD
+	- 16GB or greater SD card

 Download the latest [64 Bit RaspiOS 64](https://downloads.raspberrypi.org/raspios_lite_arm64/images/raspios_lite_arm64-2021-05-28/2021-05-07-raspios-buster-arm64-lite.zip).
 Flash the image to your SD card.
-If you don't have a keyboard and monitor make sure you enable SSH.
-Just create an empty file named "ssh" on the "boot" folder of the SD card.
+If you don't have a keyboard and monitor make sure you enable SSH by creating empty file named "ssh" on the "boot" folder of the SD card.

 Login to the RPI (the default username is "pi" and the default password is "raspberry") and run the following commands.

-For LND Full Node
+LND - Full Node (IBD takes approximately 36 hours after initial install).
 ```bash
 sudo su -
 wget -O btcpayserver-lnd-rpi4-install.sh https://raw.githubusercontent.com/btcpayserver/btcpayserver-doc/master/docs/Deployment/btcpayserver-lnd-rpi4-install.txt